OmenApps/django-postgresql-dag/docs/debug.md

     print(q["params"])       # Parameter dict
 ```

-## Quick Shell Debugging
+## Quick shell debugging

-Pass `print_queries=True` to automatically print all captured queries when the context exits:
+Pass `print_queries=True` to print all captured queries when the context exits:

 ```python
 with log_queries(print_queries=True):
     node.descendants()
 ```

-## Capturing Executed Queries
+## Capturing executed queries

-To also capture the actual queries executed by Django (with timing data), use `capture_executed=True`.
+To capture the actual queries executed by Django (with timing data), use `capture_executed=True`.
 This wraps Django's `CaptureQueriesContext` internally:

 ```python
 with log_queries(capture_executed=True) as log: